marcuiulian13/cloud-worker/README.md

 To start the master, `yarn build` the project if not done already, then `yarn start:master`.
 The service will connect to the configured Redis instance (see `.env`) and by default will publish 42 tasks for computing the first 42 Fibonacci numbers.
 **Only one master should run at a time.**

+#### Logs

+By default, the application will produce logs in a JSON format.
+To have them output in a human readable format, you can pipe the output of the service to `pino-pretty` like this: `yarn start:master | yarn pino-pretty`.

 ### Checking stored data

 To check the tasks queue or the results list, you can use the [redis-cli](https://redis.io/topics/rediscli) and check the configured `REDIS_TASKS_QUEUE` and `REDIS_RESULTS_LIST` keys: